 Also, don’t let packaging or units of measure trip you up.
 If pricing is per box rather than per unit, so make sure you do the math and break out pricing for accurate and fair cost comparisons.

 Every purchase is an opportunity to leverage your volume and create a strategic competitive environment.
 This makes every transactional purchase with an unproven vendor and without a specific intent or strategy a lost opportunity.
-Unless it’s part of your procurement strategy, the more you mature in your dental procurement practices and supplier management, the less transactional purchases you should be doing.
+Unless it’s part of your procurement strategy, the more you mature in your dental procurement practices and supplier management, the fewer transactional purchases you should be making.